HenryMills/r1-connect-demo-phonegap/README.md

 *Callback arguments:* (String deviceToken)

 Get the push identifier for the device.
-Can be null, is R1Push not enabled.
+Can be null if R1Push not enabled.

 	R1Push.getDeviceToken(function (deviceToken) {
 		//...